preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/naming-policies/index.rst

 Regarding Type for Prefix and Suffix:

-+ If you select Fixed, you can add one or more words that will always be suggested as a prefix for all teamwork names.
++ If you select Fixed, you can add one or more words that will always be suggested as a prefix/suffix for all teamwork names.
-+ If you select App, you can select a property for teamworks from the lilst, to be used as a prefix.
-If that property is mandatory, the prefix can't be edited.
++ If you select App, you can select a property for teamworks from the lilst, to be used as a prefix/suffix.
+If that property is mandatory, it can't be edited.
-+ If you select User, you can select a user property from the list, to be used as a prefex.
++ If you select User, you can select a user property from the list, to be used as a prefix/suffix.
 The property will be populated according to the logged in user creating the teamwork.
-If that property is mandatory, the prefix can't be edited.
+If that property is mandatory, it can't be edited.